 Do you know the difference between a listing agent, a buyer's agent and a dual agent?

 When a seller wants to sell their real estate, home or property they enlist the help of a listing agent to help sell their home.
-A seller can sell it themselves which is called a FSBO (for sale by owner) but this is not the best way to go in this market.
-In a seller's market, where there are a lot of buyers and very little inventory, selling a home yourself can be a great idea.
-But in tough markets where the buyer is in charge and there is an over abundance of homes on the market, you can't afford to not have an specialist working hard on your side to sell your home.
+A seller can sell it themselves which is called a FSBO (for sale by owner) but this is not always the best way to go.
+In tough markets where the buyer is in charge and there is an over abundance of homes on the market, you can't afford to not have a listing specialist working hard on your side to sell your home.
 The listing agent is paid by the seller and only gets paid, when the home sells.

 A listing agent is a specialist, and works solely for the seller and their best interest.
 However, they can also sell the home to a buyer that is not working with another brokerage.
 When a listing specialist also becomes a buyer's agent, that person is called a DUAL AGENT.
 This is not always the best route to go as a result of the conflict of whose best interest they agent is working on behalf of.